Darius is a former high school literary and feature writer with a BS degree in Information and Communications Technology.

 Developer: Night School Studio

-Oxenfree is an indie, RPG-ish type of game where you decide which dialogue to say, what decisions to make, or just let the default run it up for you.
-The critically acclaimed, mind-bending adventure comes to Android with custom touch controls.
+Oxenfree is an indie, RPG-ish, analog horror type of game where you decide which dialogue to say, what decisions to make, or just let the default run it up for you.
+This critically acclaimed, mind-bending adventure game comes to mobile with custom touch controls.

 Oxenfree is a supernatural thriller about a group of friends who unwittingly open a ghostly rift.
-Play as Alex, a bright, rebellious teenager who brings her new stepbrother Jonas to an overnight party on an old military island.
+You'll play as Alex, a bright, rebellious teenager who brings her new stepbrother Jonas to an overnight party on an old military island.
 The night takes a terrifying turn when you unwittingly open a ghostly gate spawned from the island’s cryptic past.
-How you deal with these events, your peers, and the ominous creatures you’ve unleashed is up to you.
+How you deal with these events, your peers, and the ominous creatures you’ve unleashed is up to your decisions.
+Also, the choices you've made from your "before" gameplay affects the choices you'll have to make on your next relays.

-This game has time loops, a bunch of paranormal stuff, but still has that fun of paving your own path.
-This game has multiple endings, depending on the decisions you've made in the game, but the plot of the story always result in a continuous loop in which you'll have to find out yourself, just for the enjoyment of it.
-See if you can get out of that loop, of play and play it again to see different versions of endings.
+Packed with one the most dynamic dialogue and spooky worldbuilding, it also enhances the game's tensions and conflicts in storytelling.
+This game has time loops, picturesque graphics, unmatched music, and an undertone bunch of creepy, paranormal stuff simmered in in 80's like vibe soundtrack.
+This game has multiple endings, depending on the decisions you had made in the game, but the plot of the story always result in a continuous loop in which you'll have to find out yourself, just for the enjoyment of it.
+See if you can get out of that loop or play it again to see the different versions of endings.

 15. Plague Inc.